rikiji/zmbs.net/_includes/intro.markdown

 I play Modern and Limited in the area around Zurich, Switzerland.
+My MTGO username is: `ioctl`.